Anna May Wong(1905-1961), Actress

-Born Wong Liu Tsong in Chinatown, Los Angeles, Wong was the first Chinese American film star and enjoyed a long, varied and international career.
+Born Wong Liu Tsong in Chinatown, Los Angeles, Wong was the first Chinese American film star and enjoyed a long, varied and international career - making over sixty films.
 Her first lead role was in the early Technicolor feature The Toll of the Sea (1922).
-Following performances in Douglas Fairbanks's The Thief of Bagdad (1923) and various 1920s mystery films, Wong travelled to Europe in 1929.
-While in England, Wong also co-starred with Laurence Olivier on stage in Circle of Chalk (1929).
-Wong's most celebrated role was appearing with Marlene Dietrich in Josef von Sternberg's Shanghai Express (1932).
+Following performances in Douglas Fairbanks's The Thief of Bagdad (1923) and various 1920s mystery films, she travelled to Europe in 1929.
+Whilst in London, E. A. Dupont directed Wong in the silent film Piccadilly (1929) from a script and story by Arnold Bennett.
+She also co-starred with Laurence Olivier on stage in Circle of Chalk (1929).
+Her most celebrated role was appearing with Marlene Dietrich in Josef von Sternberg's Shanghai Express (1932).

 Taylor Wessing Photographic Portrait Prize

 An online exhibition celebrating the very best in contemporary portrait photography.

 Explore our community photography project, which presents a personal record of the UK during lockdown.

 Sculptures in 360°